 You can follow the artist on his website, Facebook and Instagram.
 Some of his prints are available here in his shop.

-Images: Courtesy of Bryan Angus.
+Images: Courtesy of Christoph Niemann.

-Images: Courtesy of Suzanne Sullivan.
+Images: Courtesy of Don Fisher

-Images: Courtesy of Gabriel Schama.
+Images: Courtesy of Zemer Peled.